Front Street (Philadelphia): Historic sites

 The South Front Street Historic District, which includes numbers 700–712 on the west side of South Front, is a historic district listed on the National Register of Historic Places.
-The district includes three buildings individually listed on the NRHP as well, Widow Maloby's Tavern (700), Capt.
+The district includes three buildings individually also listed on the NRHP: Widow Maloby's Tavern (700), Capt.
 Thomas Moore House (702), and the Nathaniel Irish House.

 Four sites listed on the National Register adjoin North Front Street: Elfreth's Alley, the Quaker City Dye Works, and two schools, the Thomas K. Finletter School and Olney High School.